What To Know About Property Boundaries

 How Close to the Property Line Am I Allowed to Build?

 Once again, the parameters of where and how you can build depend on where the property is located.
 The exact amount a structure needs to be set back from the property line will vary widely from one location to another.
-Review your local building regulations to determine where you can place the structure before beginning the build.
+Review your local building regulations to determine where to place the structure before beginning the build.

 What Is the Legal Process for Property Disputes?